 There people use the term "rednecks" or "hicks" to refer to local people in the countryside that often: drive around in big jacked up trucks, chew tobacco, shoot guns, drink canned beer, and wear steel toed boots.

 These people are not particularly educated or worldly.

-They had a regional mindset that didn't extend beyond the limits of the town.
-Their mindset was conventional, traditional, conservative, local and ignorant.
-If you were different then you were subject to ridicule as they weren't open to new ideas and experiences.
+They have a regional mindset that doesn't extend beyond the limits of their town or area.
+Their mindset is conventional, traditional, conservative, local and ignorant.
+If you are different then you are subject to ridicule as they aren't open to new ideas and experiences.

 However, I have realized through all my travels that these kinds of people exist all over.

 At least in most places that I have been to or lived in.
 It's a mindset that fears outsiders and something different than the status quo.

 For example, in Taiwan they may wear a different mask (not the kind to protect you from germs, but they wear those too).

 There they wouldn't be chewing tobacco, but they might be chewing betel nut instead.
 They don't drive big trucks, but they might be driving a scooter that's been souped-up and that has a muffler that is extra loud.